A topic from the subject of Quantification in Chemistry.

 Solution and Colligative Properties

-Colligative properties are properties of solutions that depend only on the concentration of the solute, not on its identity.
+Colligative properties are properties of solutions that depend only on the concentration of solute particles, not on their identity or chemical nature.
+These properties are based on the number of particles, not their type.
 These properties include:

 Vapor Pressure Lowering

-When a solute is added to a solvent, the vapor pressure of the solution is lowered.
-This is because the solute particles compete with the solvent particles for space at the surface of the solution, making it more difficult for the solvent particles to escape into the gas phase.
+When a non-volatile solute is added to a solvent, the vapor pressure of the solution is lowered.
+This is because the solute particles occupy some of the surface area, reducing the number of solvent molecules that can escape into the gaseous phase.
+Raoult's Law describes this quantitatively.

 Boiling Point Elevation